stephen-thornton/stephen-thornton.github.io/_miscellaneous/Prosperity.md

 so $N$ becomes a parameter that controls the size of the perturbations to each $f_i$ in a Monte Carlo step.
 Now we notice that we don't need to keep track of what each of the $N$ teams is doing in order to perform a Monte Carlo step – we only need to know the values $\left\lbrace f_i\right\rbrace$.
 We start by initializing a random initial condition for the $\left\lbrace f_i\right\rbrace$ that sums to $1$.
 Then we update them based on the above algorithm, selecting a strategy at random from the distribution $\left\lbrace f_i\right\rbrace$ and moving $N^{-1}$ of probability into the optimal strategy given the $\left\lbrace f_i\right\rbrace$.
 This simulation rapildy converges to a fixed distribution on the $f_i$.

 As we computed directly, the distribution $\left\lbrace f_i\right\rbrace$ contains two-container strategies, but it appears to not contain any three-container strategies (it is OK to pick a second container, but not a third).
 The probability condenses onto the 210 one- and two-container strategies.
 Only about 10% of teams end up selecting two containers.
 Because this was an involved enoungh simulation, I ended up picking the two-container strategy with highest probability in the Nash equilibrium, expecting it not to be overselected by others.
 This involved selecting the suitcases with 73,000 and 79,000 seashells in them.
-This ultimately led to a payoff of 65,801 seashells, which is higher than the expected value of .
+This ultimately led to a payoff of 65,801 seashells, which is higher than the expected value over one-container strategies.
+Both of the selected containers ended up being worth more than 50,000 seashells.

 # Round 5: reading comprehension
 Round 5